 The department has had a dieback mapping program since the early 1980s.
 Interpreters are specially trained and registered by the department to detect, diagnose and map the presence of Phytophthora cinnamomi in the landscape based on the signs and symptoms of disease coupled with targeted sampling of soil/tissue.
-Interpretation procedures and standards are described in the Phytophthora Dieback Interpreter's Manual for lands managed by the department FEM047 March 2015.
+Interpretation procedures and standards are described in the Phytophthora Dieback Interpreters Manual for Lands Managed by the Department (FEM047; PDIM).

 It is a departmental requirement that dieback interpretation and mapping undertaken on lands managed by the department be undertaken by a registered Interpreter.
-Contact details for departmental and private sector registered Interpreters can be found on the Conservation and Ecosystem Management Division, Plant Diseases web pages.
+Contact details for department and private sector registered Interpreters can be found on the DBCA Phytophthora Dieback website.